-- The project director will meet with ISBE Early Childhood staff a minimum of six times annually with 60 percent compliance. - The project director will annually attend four ISBE Early Intervention to ECSE Transition Guidance Committee meetings with 60 percent compliance. - Requested Child Find materials will be developed, produced, and disseminated with 60 percent compliance. - Quarterly progress reports will be submitted as well as an end-of-year report to ISBE on screening information and materials distribution with 60 percent compliance.
+- The project director will meet with ISBE Early Childhood Development staff a minimum of six times annually with 60 percent compliance. - The project director will annually attend four ISBE Early Intervention to ECSE Transition Guidance Committee meetings with 60 percent compliance. - Requested Child Find materials will be developed, produced, and disseminated with 60 percent compliance. - Quarterly progress reports will be submitted as well as an end-of-year report to ISBE on screening information and materials distribution with 60 percent compliance. - Results of annual needs assessment for referral sources will be submitted with 100 percent compliance.